megan-grug/nature-adventure/README.md

 ### VALIDATOR SERVICES:
 - **W3C HTML Validator:**

+    - All pages through the W3C HTML Validator without raising any errors, save for the following warning which appears on all pages:

+        - Warning: Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed.
+        I have reviewed this and have not taken any further action, as the page does in fact have a H4 header inherited from line 65 of base.html, however it is not visible as it is between jinja tags.
+The section always has a h4 heading whenever it is displayed.

-    The code passes through the W3C Validator without raising any errors.
+    The code passes through the W3C CSS Validator without raising any errors.

 - **W3C CSS Validator:**